Dynamic Lists Redesign

 Summary View

 The Summary View feature was created to address a major usability gap: users had no way to see their entire dynamic list at a glance.
 Building complex queries often meant digging through layers of nested logic, making it difficult to catch errors or understand how conditions were structured.
-Summary View solved this by offering a clear, high-level overview of the full list logic in one place.
-It allows users to quickly scan, verify, and navigate their queries with confidence—dramatically improving usability and making list-building more approachable for both technical and non-technical users.
+Summary View solved this by offering a clear, high-level overview of the full list logic in one place, allowing users to quickly scan, verify, and navigate their queries with confidence.

-See something that looks off?
-Clicking the edit button will take the user directly to that area of the list, decreasing the need to go back and sift through lengthy nested logic.
+When users spotted something that looked off, clicking the edit button would take them directly to that area of the list, dramatically decreasing the need to go back and sift through lengthy nested logic.

 List Details Tab